TizzyT566/BijouDB/README.md

 # Gotchas

-### New Records are only stored once accessed (either by reading a property, or setting a property)
+### New Records are only stored once accessed (either by getting a property, or setting a property)

 ```
 This prevents users from creating empty records and/or creating records which aren't used which
 will clutter up the database.
-This behavior though maybe undesireable in certain situations
+This behavior though maybe undesireable in certain situations and
-and in which case simply accessing the records Id property in a constructor will store the record
-in the database.
+in which case simply accessing any column related property will store the record in the database.
 ```

 ### Only explicitly set values are indexed (Values not set will not be visible in lookups)